-3.3 RoIB software
+95 3.3 RoIB Software

-The HLTSV is a multi-threaded application that obtains a L1 result from a variety of possible input sources and exchanges information with the rest of the HLT computing farm.
-For the RoIB, the L1 source is a RobinNP interface that performs fragment assembly and is used as a plug-in to the HLTSV application.
-The RobinNP plug-in has two receive threads, each thread services six channels by pulling fragments from the RobinNP on-board memories to the host PC.
-Fragments with the same L1ID are copied to a contiguous memory space and a queue of completed events is prepared.
-Upon request by the HLTSV, a pointer to the contiguous memory space is passed back to the HLTSV process for further handling.
-In order to optimize concurrent access to RoIB data structures, containers from the Intel threading building block (TBB) library were used.
-These containers allow multiple threads to concurrently access and update items in the container while maintaining high performance.
+96 The HLTSV is a multi-threaded application that obtains a L1 result from a variety of possible input the HLTSV application.
+The RobinNP plug-in has two receive threads, each thread services six qq channels by pulling fragments from the RobinNP on-board memories to the host PC.
+Fragments 100 with the same L1ID are copied to a contiguous memory space and a queue of completed events 101 is prepared.
+Upon request by the HLTSV, a pointer to the contiguous memory space is passed 102 back to the HLTSV process for further handling.
+In order to optimize concurrent access to RoIB 103 data structures, containers from the Intel threading building block (TBB) library were used.
+These 104 containers allow multiple threads to concurrently access and update items in the container while 105 maintaining high performance.
+106